 It's been a while, but it was a solid foundation nonetheless!

-My final year 'thesis' project was on the dynamics of a racing-yacht's rig.
+My final year 'thesis' project was a computer analysis on the dynamics of a racing-yacht's rig.

 Lots of simulations and data processing.
 One conclusion at the time was that we needed WAAAAY more compute power to be able to do the simulations with reliable results.
 We got results...the system worked...but we didn't quite trust the stability of the calculations under dynamic load.

 But, we were doing all the analysis on a server with approximately one-fifteenth of the compute power of a Raspberry Pi2.

 Several years later I saw an article that an America's Cup campaign had tried the same exercise and come to the same conclusion.
 Nowadays the smallest AWS computer would probably suffice.